howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 }
 ```

-These are the basic features all GraphQL servers have, but of course they can do much more as needed.
+These are the basic features all GraphQL servers have for sure, but some of the implementation can do much more than this.
+In this tutorial I'll rather focus only on features which are part of GraphQL specifications.

 ### Schema-Driven Development

 The secret sauce of a GraphQL server is its schema.
-The schema gives you a unified type system for your specific domain, and the tools to hook up code to those types to make things happen when people mutate or request them.
+The schema gives you an unified type system for your specific domain and the tools to hook up code to those types to make things happen when people mutate or request them.

 Sensibly then, the experience of building a GraphQL server starts with working on its schema.
 You'll see in this chapter that the main steps you'll follow will be something like this: